Priskip/purgatory/README.txt

 -- New quests and secrets to find.

 Installing Instructions:
--- Download the zip file
--- Extract it to "C:\Program Files (x86)\Steam\steamapps\common\Noita\mods"
--- Rename folder to just "purgatory"
+-- Download the zip file (click the green "Code" button above, and "Download ZIP") -- Extract it to "C:\Program Files (x86)\Steam\steamapps\common\Noita\mods" -- Rename folder to just "purgatory"
 -- If init.lua is in the position "C:\Program Files (x86)\Steam\steamapps\common\Noita\mods\purgatory\init.lua", then you are good to go!